galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/GalaxyCommunityUK/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [christian.schudoma AT tsl DOT ac DOT uk](Christian Schudoma TSL).
+If you are interested, please add your name below and/or send an email to [mailto:christian.schudoma AT tsl DOT ac DOT uk](Christian Schudoma TSL).

 * Christian Schudoma
 * Nicola Soranzo